devopsarr/prowlarr-go/prowlarr/docs/AppProfileApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateApiV1AppProfileRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateAppProfileRequest struct via the builder pattern

 Name | Type | Description  | Notes